 Laurence Osborn, RPS Composer 2018

 What does the RPS offer?
-Annually we grant around six commissions – each between £1,000 and £3,000 – for a chamber or solo work plus its premiere performance with a leading ensemble, venue or festival in the UK.
+Annually we grant around eight commissions – each worth £2,500 – for a chamber or solo work plus its premiere performance with a leading ensemble, venue or festival in the UK.
 Each of these valued partners plays a vital role in your experience, giving you a practical insight into a range of their creative work and how you as a composer can most fruitfully collaborate with more such organisations in future.
-Over the course of a year, from September 2019, you will also attend a number of sessions designed to help you set goals, make plans, and establish a good footing in the music profession, meeting contacts who will be invaluable for your future.
+Over the course of a year, the composers will also attend a number of sessions designed to help set goals, make plans, and establish a good footing in the music profession, meeting contacts who will be invaluable for their future.

-Our current cohort of emerging composers are writing for the Philharmonia, Wigmore Hall, Cheltenham Festival, Presteigne Festival and Music in the Round.
-To give you a greater impression of what is offered, you can read about our current commissions and the young composers fulfilling them.
-While plans are still taking shape, we expect most of these opportunities will be offered anew in 2019.
+Our current cohort of composers are writing for the the Philharmonia, the Royal Liverpool Philharmonic, the Wigmore Hall, Music in the Round, Cheltenham Music Festival and Presteigne Festival.
+To give you a greater impression of what is offered, you can read about our current commissions and the composers fulfilling them.

 Who is it open to?
 Vitally, you should be at a stage where you are able to demonstrate genuine commitment to establishing a career as a composer, both in what you write in your application, and also in the proficiency of the music you submit.
 You may have recently graduated or be coming to the end of their studies, but equally a formal degree or equivalent qualification is not compulsory.
 We recognise that composers pursue many different routes, so we look forward to hearing your individual story.

-While we do not generally grant opportunities to those studying full-time in the year ahead, recommending they focus on all that their college or university can offer them, we will consider applications from composers aged 18 and over on the closing date of 25 April 2019.
+While we do not generally grant opportunities to those studying full-time in the year ahead, recommending they focus on all that their college or university can offer them, we will consider applications from composers aged 18 and over on the closing date.

 What is meant by ‘emerging’ composers?
 Nobody likes labels but we’re using this term purely in promoting this opportunity to help convey that it isn’t just for ‘young’ or ‘graduate’ composers.
 It is for those in the process of establishing their careers at any age: we recognise that composers can find their calling, and the chance to fully embrace it, at various stages in life.
 We only ask that you are at least 18 years old and that you are not studying full-time in the year ahead.
 We look forward to hearing from a wide range of applicants and, if you’d like a provisional chat to one of the team about whether it might suit your current circumstances, you are very welcome to contact us on 020 7287 0019 or firstname.lastname@example.org.